IBM/Call-center-EBA/README.md

 Steps in the Call Center EBA Integration

-1) Place the extensions folder contents  in the <CallCenter Installation Path>/extensions/
+1) Place the extensions folder contents  in the "<CallCenter Installation Path>"/extensions/

 2) To get the access key, Go to eba.ibm.com login with your ID and go to the settings tab